anhtudo1209/Code-Battle-Arena/backend/exercises/007-countdown-from-n/problem.md

 A positive integer N

 ## Output
-Print numbers from N down to 1 using a while loop.
+Print numbers from N down to 1.

 ## Sample Input
 5